This chapter covers all aspects of Blue Ocean’s functionality, including how to:

 Native integration for branches and pull requests, which enables maximum developer productivity when collaborating on code in GitHub and Bitbucket.

-To start using Blue Ocean, refer to getting started with Blue Ocean.
+If you would like to start using Blue Ocean, please refer to getting started with Blue Ocean.

-Developer tool companies like Heroku, Atlassian, and Github have raised the bar for what is considered a good developer experience.
-In recent years, developers have become more attracted to tools that are not only functional, but designed to fit into their existing workflow seamlessly.
+Developer tool companies like Heroku, Atlassian, and GitHub have raised the bar for what is considered a good developer experience.
+Gradually, developers have become more attracted to tools that are not only functional, but are designed to fit into their existing workflow seamlessly.
 This shift represents a higher standard for design and function, where developers are expecting an exceptional user experience.
-Jenkins needs to rise to meet this higher standard.
+Jenkins needed to rise to meet this higher standard.

-Creating and visualising continuous delivery Pipelines is something valuable for many Jenkins users.
-This is demonstrated in the plugins that the Jenkins community has created to meet their needs.
+Creating and visualising continuous delivery Pipelines has always been something valuable for many Jenkins users.
+This has been demonstrated in the plugins that the Jenkins community has created to meet their needs.
 This also indicates a need to revisit how Jenkins currently expresses these concepts, and consider delivery pipelines as a central theme to the Jenkins user experience.

-It is not just continuous delivery concepts, but the tools that developers use every day such as Github, Bitbucket, Slack, Puppet, or Docker.
-It is about more than Jenkins, as it includes the developer workflow surrounding Jenkins, which is comprised of multiple tools.
+It is not just continuous delivery concepts, but the tools that developers use every day such as GitHub, Bitbucket, Slack, Puppet, or Docker.
+It is about more than Jenkins, as it includes the developer workflow surrounding Jenkins, which comprised multiple tools.